-Caribbean.
-A place taken from a fairy tale.
-After a morning flight from Puerto Rico flying over the clear blue water, it was time for us to check in in our sailing catamaran that we only seen on Navigare yacht photos since before.
+The Caribbean.
+A place was taken from a fairy tale.
+After a morning flight from Puerto Rico flying over the clear blue water, it was time for us to check-in in our sailing catamaran that we had only seen on Navigare yacht photos before.

 What a sailing yacht!
-The sunset was just about to take place, when captain Lindberg eased the anchor and steered to the Spanish Town at Virgin Gorda.
-We anchored our catamaran up safely and went to check out the night life of Cocomayo.
+The sunset was just about to take place when captain Lindberg eased the anchor and steered to the Spanish Town of Virgin Gorda.
+We anchored our catamaran up safely and went to check out the nightlife of Cocomayo.

 Some of us went all in...

-We started of the next morning with some coffee, trying to get some energy back because of the late night, before our adventure to Bitter End started.
-Everything was so peaceful and beautiful out on the water, but just like a flash of lightning from a clear blue sky, literally, everything around us turned to a thunderstorm.
+We started the next morning with some coffee, trying to get some energy back because of the late night before our adventure to Bitter End started.
+Everything was so peaceful and beautiful out on the water, but just like a flash of lightning from a clear blue sky everything around us turned into a thunderstorm.

 It was such a heavy rain which made our sight limited and we could only see half a meter from the yacht.
 One of us, well the least rational one, even wanted to abandon the yacht, maybe not the cleverest solution.
 A few minutes later the thunderstorm turned back into the blue sky that we wished for, and Bitter End was right in front of us.

 Just when we thought an island couldn’t get more beautiful, we stepped on the island Anegada, also famous as the crawfish paradise (if you’re not a crawfish yourself).
-I mentioned that we were speechless the night before when we sat and watched the sunset, but this, this was completely unreal.
+I mentioned that we were speechless the night before when we sat and watched the sunset, but, this was completely unreal.

 We got the opportunity to swim with turtles and lionfishes.
 Of course, we also found the Caribbean lager that we sipped on while watching the graceful sun going down on the Atlantic Ocean.

-After an entire day of snorkeling it was time for us to continue to our destination of the night, Beef Island.
-When reaching our destination all of us felt really tired so we decided to have dinner at the yacht and our hostess Greta cooked an amazing fish dish.
+After an entire day of snorkeling, it was time for us to continue to our destination of the night, Beef Island.
+When reaching our destination all of us felt tired so we decided to have dinner on the yacht and our hostess Greta cooked an amazing fish dish.

 We are a bunch of cowards we know…

-Waking up on day five was amazing, because we knew that we had more snorkeling at our daily agenda.
-Captain Lindberg sailed towards Norman Island Caves and the entire company sat in the cockpit and played poker, listened to music and played quiz.
+Waking up on day five was amazing because we knew that we had more snorkeling on our daily agenda.
+Captain Lindberg sailed towards Norman Island Caves and the entire company sat in the cockpit and played poker, listened to music, and played quizzes.
 We swam in desolated caves and I think that all of us felt like true discoverers.